nabeel-oz/qlik-py-tools/docs/Correlation.md

     , '0123456789.;')
 ```

-Here the set analysis in the Aggr function excludes the value of `vIndicator1` so that we are not calculating the correlation of an Indicator with itself.
-The Concat function adds back this value of the Indicator so we get NULL as a result for the selected Indicator as seen in the top right table in the sreenshot above.
+Here the set analysis in the Aggr function excludes the value of `vIndicator1` so that we are not calculating the correlation of the selected Indicator with itself.

+In the first sheet of sample app we have set up a Scatter Plot and a Table to visualize correlations for up to two selected Indicators.
+This is done with the expressions defined above, but with additional measures for the second selected Indicator.

+We have also defined measures for the Spearman Rank correlation which works well here when used with the Ranking instead of the Value.

+`PyTools.Correlation($(vRanksInd1), $(vRanksExcInd1), 'spearman')`

+These variables just use the Rank field instead of Value.

+Similary, these variables and expressions can be ported over to any data model that contains multiple indicators with series of values or rankings.